flexness/xrechnung-validator-docker/README.md

-# docker image for the kosit validator with xrechnung configuration
+# docker image for the kosit validator with xrechnung configuration (for ubl/cii)

 this repo is the source for a docker image, running a containerized KOSIT validator for the german XRechnung (german e-invoicing standard)